The best TV shows to watch on Netflix

 Black Mirror

-It started as a Channel four shot at nighttime, however Charlie Brooker‘s drama shortly grew to become one of the vital bleakly gripping sequence on TV.
+It started as a Channel four shot in the dead of night, however Charlie Brooker‘s drama shortly turned one of the crucial bleakly gripping sequence on TV.
 Then Netflix jumped in – as a result of clearly a dystopian imaginative and prescient of the long run the place know-how has taken over our lives is simply the factor to indicate on a service particularly designed to maintain you watching your display for hours on finish…

-The fifth season options a few of its most formidable and gripping tales up to now.
+The fifth season options a few of its most bold and gripping tales thus far.
 There are three new tales, with sensible performances from Andrew Scott, Miley Cyrus and Anthony Mackie.
 Watch on Netflix

 - When is Black Mirror season 6 launched on Netflix?